-If you were hurt in a truck accident caused by a vehicle or driver violation, you do not have to fight for financial compensation on your own.
-A trucking accident lawyer from Morelli Law Firm might be able to help you:
+If you were hurt in a truck accident, you may be entitled to pursue financial compensation from the at-fault driver or another liable party.
+A truck accident lawyer from Morelli Law Firm might be able to help you:

 - Identify the appropriate at-fault party